-This Espadin stood out from the (many) others we had tasted.
-It hit that magical sweet spot of taste, complexity, good value and versatility.
+This award-winning Espadin is a serious sipping mezcal, but also stellar for mixing cocktails!
+It hits that magical sweet spot of taste, complexity, good value and versatility.
 Elegant.
 Balanced.
 Nuanced.
 Approachable but never boring.

 Meet Silverio García Luis and Epifania Gómez Mejía, a mezcal producer family of Zapotec heritage based in Rancho Blanco Güilá, Oaxaca.
 Counting Silverio and Epifania, there has been at least three generations of mezcaleros in the García family.

 Epifania did not grow up in a mezcal family, but learned the ropes and became a master distiller in her own right.
 In 2020, the Mezcal Regulatory Council in Mexico (Consejo Regulador del Mezcal) honored and spotlighted Epifania as a Woman in Mezcal.